Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Introduction

-Moreover, the impact of distribution shifts is highly sample-specific: as shown in Figure~\ref{fig:compare}, some regions suffer from signal collapse, while others face boundary confusion, where the margin to incorrect categories shrinks.
-This heterogeneity means that uniform training treats reliable and unreliable regions indiscriminately, destabilizing cross-modal alignment precisely where novel categories are most vulnerable.
-Collectively, these issues demonstrate that without alignment invariance, the cross-modal projection cannot provide reliable implicit supervision for novel categories, severely limiting generalization under domain shift.
+To address this vulnerability, this paper introduces Domain-Generalized Open-Vocabulary Object Detection (DG-OVOD), a unified evaluation protocol for assessing open-vocabulary generalization under visual distribution shifts.
+This task is non-trivial because simply integrating existing domain adaptation or domain generalization methods into OVOD does not directly address sample-specific cross-modal reliability.
+As shown in Fig.~\ref{fig:short-b}, some regions suffer from signal collapse, while others face boundary confusion, where the margin to incorrect categories shrinks.
+This heterogeneity means that uniform training treats reliable and unreliable regions indiscriminately, which can destabilize cross-modal alignment where novel categories are most vulnerable.
+Collectively, these issues suggest that improving alignment stability is important for maintaining reliable implicit supervision for novel categories under domain shift.

-To address the alignment degradation, we propose Progressive Domain-invariant Cross-modal Alignment (PICA).
-PICA evaluates each region along two complementary dimensions that directly characterize these failure modes: (1) ambiguity proxy $h_{r_i}$, which measures boundary confusion by capturing how easily the region can be confused with hard negatives, and (2) signal strength proxy $q_{r_i}$, which measures signal collapse by quantifying the absolute confidence of its positive cross-modal alignment.
-These two proxies jointly determine each region's training priority: during training, we follow a curriculum-guided adaptation strategy that prioritizes samples with low ambiguity and high alignment confidence in the early stages, and progressively incorporates harder or less reliable instances as the projection layer becomes better calibrated.
-This progressive stratification mitigates misleading image-text associations and the resulting gradient conflicts caused by uncertain cross-modal signals in early training, while preserving informative yet challenging samples for later refinement.
-In summary, our work makes the following contributions:
+To mitigate sample-specific distribution shifts and alleviate the degradation of cross-modal alignment in OVOD, we introduce Progressive Domain-invariant Cross-modal Alignment (PICA).
+PICA evaluates each region along two complementary dimensions that characterize these failure modes: (1) ambiguity proxy $h_{r_i}$, which estimates boundary confusion by capturing how easily the region can be confused with hard negatives, and (2) signal strength proxy $q_{r_i}$, which estimates signal collapse by quantifying the confidence of its positive cross-modal alignment.
+These two proxies are combined into a quality-adjusted difficulty score that determines each region's training priority.
+During training, PICA prioritizes samples with low ambiguity and sufficient alignment signal in the early stages, and progressively incorporates harder or less reliable instances as the projection layer becomes better calibrated.
+This progressive stratification is designed to reduce the influence of uncertain image-text associations in early training, while preserving informative yet challenging samples for later refinement.
+As qualitatively illustrated in Fig.~\ref{fig:heatmap}, PICA mitigates shift-induced spatial grounding degradation, with a particularly clear improvement for the novel category \textit{Elephant}.